 Specific Ways to Save ...

 On feeding: Make your own baby food.
 If you think this sounds like a big pain, don't despair.
 Try making big batches of pureed veggies and fruits, then freezing them in small portions.
 Bargain Buys for Baby's First Year suggests freezing the portions in ice cube trays, then bagging the cubes in freezer bags for easy portions.

 On the nursery: You can go hog-wild on nursery decorations and furniture, especially if you get sucked into the "Why would you want anything less than the best for your baby" mentality that gets perpetuated at the baby super-stores.
 Decked-out nurseries are something for parents and friends; babies couldn't care less.
 They like black and white, pictures of other babies, and photos of mom and dad, and aren't particularly picky about whether the crib bumper matches the diaper stacker.
 Why do you need a diaper stacker anyway?

 We were less than crazy about some of the nursery decorations available because of quality and the exorbitant prices.
 We turned to Demco.com, a library site where we were able to purchase posters of such classics as Charlotte's Web and Where the Wild Things Are (for just under $10 each).
 Adding to the décor is framed artwork from the other little children in our lives.

-Finally, buy nursery lamps from your Home Depot or Lowe's; they are much cheaper there than in any of the baby stores or catalogs.
+Finally, buy nursery lamps from your local home improvement store; they are much cheaper there than in any of the baby stores or catalogs.